The Ultimate In Birding Tours

 We may also encounter one or two of the scarcer species of the area, which include Black Bittern, Glossy Ibis and Ruddy-breasted Crake.
 If we are really in luck we will find a Buffy Fish Owl at its daytime roost.

-While based at Siem Reap, we will be sure to visit the amazing ruins of Angkor Wat, one of the world’s most awesome cultural spectacles.
+This afternoon we will visit the amazing ruins of Angkor Wat, one of the world’s most awesome cultural spectacles.
 The sacred remains here comprise around 100 temples and are only a small part of what was once a much larger religious and administrative centre.
 The complex was built between the 9th and 13th centuries AD to glorify a succession of Khmer kings.
-Most of Angkor was abandoned in the 15th century and the temples were gradually cloaked by forest.
-However, after renewed interest in the site in the late 19th century, the forest that threatened to completely engulf the temples was cut back and restoration work continues to this day.
+Most of Angkor was abandoned in the 15th century, and the temples were gradually cloaked by forest.
+However, after renewed interest in the site in the late 19th century, the forest that threatened to completely engulf the temples was cut back, and restoration work continues to this day.

 While enjoying these amazing cultural treasures, we will also see some birds in the temple surroundings.
 Amongst the species that we may well encounter are colourful Red-breasted and Alexandrine Parakeets, Asian Barred Owlet, House Swift, Lineated and Coppersmith Barbets, Streak-eared Bulbul, Blue Rock Thrush (many are of the migrant rufous-bellied race philippensis), Malaysian Pied Fantail and Black-naped Oriole.
 Angkor Wat is also a good site for the attractive Forest Wagtail.

-Cambodia & Laos: Day 6 Near the eastern end of Tonle Sap, we will visit an area of seasonally flooded grassland that is rich in birds.
+Cambodia: Day 7 Near the eastern end of Tonle Sap, we will visit an area of seasonally flooded grassland that is rich in birds.
 The top priority for us this morning will be the impressive and rare Bengal Florican.
 We have an excellent chance of finding this handsome bustard.
-We will also have another good chance of finding the restricted-range Manchurian (or White-browed) Reed Warbler and we should also find some impressive Sarus Cranes of the rare southeast Asian subspecies sharpei.
+We will also have another good chance of finding the restricted-range Manchurian (or White-browed) Reed Warbler, and we should also find some impressive Sarus Cranes of the rare southeast Asian subspecies sharpei.

 We will also come across a number of open country species such as Black-winged Kite, Eastern Marsh Harrier, the stunning Pied Harrier, Singing Bush Lark, Oriental Skylark, Sand Martin (or Bank Swallow), Richard’s Pipit, Pied Bush Chat, Bluethroat, Siberian Rubythroat, Dusky Warbler, Striated Grassbird, Siamese Pied Myna and the declining Red Avadavat.
 We may also come across the rapidly declining Yellow-breasted Bunting, although it is nowadays uncommon.

-Afterwards, we will head for the remote Tmat Boey region in Preah Vihear province in north-central Cambodia for a three nights stay.
+Afterwards, we will head for the remote Tmat Boey region in Preah Vihear province in north-central Cambodia for a three-night stay.

 Owing to the much-improved roads, our progress will be much faster than it used to be.
 During the journey, we will stop in a good area for the smart little Collared Falconet.
 We also have a first chance for White-rumped Falcon.